Geneviève Page

-Geneviève Page (born Geneviève Bonjean, 13 December 1927) is a French actress with a film career spanning fifty years and also numerous English-speaking film productions.
-She is the daughter of French art collector Jacques Paul Bonjean (1899–1990).
+Geneviève Bonjean (13 December 1927 – 14 February 2025), known professionally as Geneviève Page ([ʒənvjɛv paʒ]), was a French actress with a film career spanning fifty years and also numerous English-speaking film productions.
+She was the daughter of French art collector Jacques Paul Bonjean (1899–1990).

 Early life

-She was born to a family of aesthetes, like Jacques Bonjean, who collected art from 17 century France, her mother Germaine (born Lipman) Bonjean, and her godfather Christian Dior.
-At the age of six, her godfather was poor and played the piano with Page's mother, and he even talked to Page about talking to adults.
+Page was born in Paris on 13 December 1927, to a family of aesthetes, like her father Jacques Bonjean, who collected art from 17th century France, and her mother Germaine (born Lipman) Bonjean.
+Her mother's family was Jewish, and had founded LIP.
+At the age of six, her godfather Christian Dior played the piano with Page's mother, and talked to Page about talking to adults.
 She recalls, "He had no money at the time, and drew hats for big houses.
 He had lunch every other day at home and played the piano, with my mother in my room, with four hands.
 I took refuge in the bathroom to learn my lessons."
 At the age of twelve, Page read some works by Voltaire, and to her mother's surprise, her father replied "If she can't read Voltaire, she can't read anyone."
 Despite this, she was a very talented young girl, playing Musset at Théâtre National Populaire and entering the Conservatory.

 Career

 Her film début was in Pas de pitié pour les femmes (1951), followed by Fanfan la Tulipe (1952), in which she played Madame de Pompadour alongside Gérard Philipe and Gina Lollobrigida.
-Since then, she has appeared in Italian, French, British and American films.
-She co-starred with Robert Mitchum and Ingrid Thulin in Foreign Intrigue (1956), Dirk Bogarde and Capucine in Song Without End (1960), Charlton Heston and Sophia Loren in El Cid (1961), and was seen in Grand Prix (1966) with James Garner and Belle de Jour (1967), with Catherine Deneuve and directed by Luis Buñuel.
+Later, she appeared in Italian, French, British, and American films.
+She co-starred with Robert Mitchum and Ingrid Thulin in Foreign Intrigue (1956), Dirk Bogarde and Capucine in Song Without End (1960), Charlton Heston and Sophia Loren in El Cid (1961), and was seen in Grand Prix (1966) with James Garner, and Belle de Jour (1967), with Catherine Deneuve and directed by Luis Buñuel.
 She appeared with Deneuve again when she played Countess Larisch in Mayerling (1968), also co-starring with Ava Gardner and James Mason.

-Billy Wilder cast her as the mysterious villain in The Private Life of Sherlock Holmes (1970), her best known role because the character she played used her sex appeal to manipulate Holmes.
+Billy Wilder cast her as the mysterious widow in The Private Life of Sherlock Holmes (1970) because the character she played used her sex appeal to manipulate Holmes.
 She appeared in Robert Altman's Beyond Therapy (1987) and continued to act until 2003.

-Theater
+Theatre

 She acted in 1943 in Le Soulier de Satin and in Oh!
-Le Beaux Jours, both of which were directed by Jean-Louis Barrault Madeleine Renaud Co.
-Her theater career continued in the 1980s and 1990s, with Les larmes amères de Petra von Kant (The Bitter Tears of Petra von Kant) (1980), Lan nuit de rois (Twelfth Night, William Shakespeare), La femme sur le lit (The Woman on the Bed, Franco Brusati) 1994, Delicate Balance (1998).
+Les Beaux Jours, both of which were directed by Jean-Louis Barrault Madeleine Renaud Co.
+Her theatre career continued in the 1980s and 1990s, with Les larmes amères de Petra von Kant (The Bitter Tears of Petra von Kant) (1980), La nuit des rois (Twelfth Night, William Shakespeare), La femme sur le lit (The Woman on the Bed, Franco Brusati) 1994, and Delicate Balance (1998).